cakeyconnor/cakemacs/README.md

 Powerful defaults: Comes preconfigured with solid setups for coding, text editing, and system navigation.

-Slices: Define your own modular config files ("slices") that can be loaded as needed.
-For example, if your essentials list feels cluttered, just move it to a slice and require it when you want.

 ## What Are Slices?
 A slice is a user-published CakeMacs configuration — usually a .org file tailored to your needs.
 Since CakeMacs is highly configurable, slices vary widely.
 There’s no shame in using someone else’s slice!
 If CakeMacs grows, I plan to maintain a centralized repository of community slices.